malvuln/Adversary3/README.md

 ![ScreenShot](adversary3-5.JPG)

-Permission is also explicitly given for insertion in vulnerability databases and similar, provided that due credit is given to the author John Page (aka malvuln/hyp3rlinx) Copyright (C)(TM) 2022
+Permission is also explicitly given for insertion in vulnerability databases and similar, provided that due credit is given to the author John Page (aka hyp3rlinx) (c) 2022